Updated Card For WWE Backlash | 411MANIA

 Updated Card For WWE Backlash

-WWE has an updated card for Backlash following this week’s episode of Smackdown.
+WWE has an updated card for Backlash following this week’s episode of Raw.
 You can see the full updated card of announced matches below for the show.

 Backlash takes place on June 14th and airs live on WWE Network.